 Legend has it that humor wasn’t even on the menu before Bogie (if he was Bogart in The Maltese Falcon, here he is incorrigibly Bogie) got upstaged on his own deck by the snootish, bible-thumping Rosie.
-Katharine Hepburn showed and reduced the part into herself, into a kind of Mrs. Roosevelt-on-safari that makes guiding the gin-swilling grinner critical and nunnish, more like the aloof amusement of a put-out playmate.
+Katharine Hepburn showed up and reduced the part to herself, into a kind of Mrs. Roosevelt-on-safari that makes guiding the gin-swilling grinner less critical and nunnish and more like the aloof amusement of a put-out playmate.
 The balance defines and drives The African Queen, where the similar pairing in Rooster Cogburn (starring Hepburn opposite John Wayne) becomes a polemical slog.
-Hepburn’s ability under Huston to seem at once aloof and daring, reserved and risqué, singularly makes Huston’s adventure film worth the wild ride, even if it wasn’t this lush and fragrant anyway.
+Hepburn’s ability under Huston to seem at once aloof and daring, reserved and risqué, would make Huston’s adventure worth the wild ride, even if it wasn’t this lush and fragrant anyway.

 Huston’s Africa is atypically coarse for a 50s jungle flick, taking little of the predictably fluffy Americana from the road pictures or the pseudo-jive from the darker corners of post-colonialism (or the Weissmuller Tarzan films).
 There’s a tad of the Victorian verve, hardhats and adventurer’s spirit wot, but reality clings close to the unlikely couple as they drift on sepia tides in the unlikely tramp steamer.
 In place of the typical archetypes, leeches and drunken insults and crocodiles keep them accountable to their surroundings (and emotions).
 Movies of this kind had a habit of staging an adventure but keeping emotions safe and detached, with characters that went through the bother of dressing in jungle wear but without the bother of acting beyond their British parlors.
 The artificiality compounded with clear uses of matting and rear projection, natives with coconut bras, and Bob Hope.
 But here Huston aims at unprecedented realism in confecting a gritty jungle for his two stars to get entangled in, particularly in the unsightly pairing of the two leads themselves, who at first seem no more compatible than they really would be.